 11. Camp along the way.

-Camp for free at national forests, or pay a small fee (around $20 per vehicle) at designated campgrounds that also offer bathroom and shower facilities.
+Camp for free at national forests, or pay a small fee (around $20 per vehicle, depending on location) at designated campgrounds that also offer bathroom and shower facilities.

 Traveling in an RV?
 You can even park overnight for free in many Walmart parking lots — just call ahead to ensure the closest Walmart participates.